ExtendRealityLtd/VRTK/README.md

   pointer colour will change to the `Pointer Miss Color` and the `WorldPointerDestinationSet` event will not be triggered, which will prevent teleporting into areas where the play area will collide.
-  * **Enable Teleport:** If this is checked then the teleport flag is set to true in the Destination Set event so teleport scripts will know whether to action the new destination.
-This allows controller beams to be enabled on a controller but never trigger a teleport (if this option is unchecked).
   * **Beam Always On:** If this is checked the the pointer beam is always visible but the Destination Set event is still only emitted when the assigned button is pressed.